PlenusPyramis/uptime-slack-bot/README.md

 # URL status checker for Slack

+A slack bot that tells you if a website goes down, and when it comes back.

 * Create a Slack app - https://api.slack.com/apps
 * Enable incoming webhook
 * Copy the webhook URL and bind to an environment variable called `SLACK_WEBHOOK` (see below).